 - your medical history, medical investigations, medical images, treatment and advice you have been given, and other information relevant to your care and personal health; and

-- general feedback about Nexus and the hospital in which you had your
+- general feedback about Nexus and the hospital in which you had your procedure.

 Every time you attend the hospital, new information is added to your record.
 Please let admission staff know if your contact details have changed since your last admission.